 Make sure you’re on the phone with them when you schedule that next step, and you’re both putting it in the calendar right then and there.
 When talking about making that next step, make sure that it’s scheduled to the point where a calendar invite actually goes out.

-The most recent data shows that top performers are consistently scheduling next steps, whereas average and bottom performers are much more loose about those next steps.
+The most recent data shows that top performers who are closing the sale more often are consistently scheduling next steps, whereas average and bottom performers are much more loose about those next steps.

 Make sure that this is the year of clear and scheduled next steps.

 Closing the Sale Tip #12: Use feedback loops.

 If you’ve followed me for long enough, you know what I mean by feedback loops.
 For newcomers, here’s a definition: Feedback loops are simply small questions to engage prospects or clients in a conversation.

 The key to feedback loops is that they’re totally irresistible to respond to.
 For example, if I say something like, “What I find is that a program like this will really help your salespeople differentiate themselves from the competition.
 Does that make sense?”
 The person I’m talking to is inclined to nod their head and say, “Yeah, that does make sense.”

 So, little questions like, “Does that make sense?” or “Does that work for you?” or “Is that cool?” make a huge difference when it comes to closing the sale.
 Ask these questions after you’ve made a statement or shared a benefit or an idea.

 Whether they respond verbally or they just nod their head, prospects will be engaging with you.
 Do this a lot!
 At least 50 times during the course of a presentation.
 Use those feedback loops the whole time to start closing the sale more often.